Eit-wc/Document-Clustering-/README.md

 # Document-Clustering

-This project use for automatic document clustering by using Natural language processing (NLP).
-This system will read all the PDF files in given folder and group them by content.
+This project used for automatic document clustering by using Natural language processing (NLP).
+This system will read all the PDF files in the given folder and group them by content.

 ## Technique
 * Word embedding